Reserve your spot today!

 That means more time hunting, more surprises under the rocks, and a much better chance of taking homespecimens from places very few collectors have ever seen.

 MinerShop offers guided Mineral Geo-Adventure Tours to the major sites within the Ilimaussaq Complex.
 During the Greenland Tour you will visit Taseq, Kangerlussaq, and Tunulliarfik for 7 to 10 days of intense mineral exploration.
-For references, please visit our customer comments section, browse the Trip Report pages and our online guide to a Greenland Adventure of a lifetime.
+For references, please browse the Trip Report pages for a Greenland Adventure of a lifetime.

 The pictures on these pages represent the most typical scenery you will encounter during our Greenland Geo-Adventure Tours - water and icebergs, mountains and rocks.
 If you’re a rock collector, this is paradise.